-For purposes of the contract between (contract between en (Regional Workforce (contractor), the following disclosure is made: The principals and owners of the contracting g entity: have no relative who is a member of the he board; have a relative who is a meaning. member of the board, whose name is There is / is not (circle one) a principal or own the principal's or owner's name is ner who is a member of the board.
+For purposes of the contract between (Regional Workforce Board) and (contra ctor), the following disclosure is made: The principals and owners of the contracting g entity: have no relative who is a member of t he board; have a relative who is a member of the board, whose name is There is / is not (circle one) a principal or ow the principal's or owner's name is ner who is a member of the board.
 If applicable, There is / is not (circle one) a principal or owner the principal's or owner's name is er who is an employee of the board.
 If applicable, "Principal" means an owner or high leve authority. el management employee with decision-making "Owner" means a person having any owners hip interest in the contractor.
-I hereby certify that the information above is tru ue and correct.
+I hereby certify that the information above is tr ue and correct.
 Date filed Signature of Authorized Representative Printed Name Title